MicrosoftDocs/dynamics365smb-docs/business-central/faqs-map-edocuments.md

 ---
-title: FAQs for mapping e-documents with purchase orders
+title: FAQ for mapping e-documents with purchase orders
-description: These FAQs provide information about the AI technology used in Business Central, along with key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 02/23/2024 ms.custom:
+description: This FAQ provides information about the AI technology used in Business Central, along with key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 02/23/2024 ms.custom:
   - responsible-ai-faqs